zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 1. The user runs a pipeline on the client machine.
 This executes the `run.py` script where ZenML reads the `@pipeline` function and understands what steps need to be executed.
 2. The client asks the server for the stack info, which returns it with the configuration of the cloud stack.
 3. Based on the stack info and pipeline specification, the client builds and pushes an image to the `container registry`.
 The image contains the environment needed to execute the pipeline and the code of the steps.
 4. The client creates a run in the `orchestrator`.
-For example, in the case of the [Skypilot](https://skypilot.readthedocs.io/) orchestrator, it creates a virtual machine in the cloud with some commands to pull and run a docker image from the specified container registry.
+For example, in the case of the [Skypilot](https://skypilot.readthedocs.io/) orchestrator, it creates a virtual machine in the cloud with some commands to pull and run a Docker image from the specified container registry.
 5. The `orchestrator` pulls the appropriate image from the `container registry` as it's executing the pipeline (each step has an image).
 6. As each pipeline runs, it stores artifacts physically in the `artifact store`.
 Of course, this artifact store needs to be some form of cloud storage.
-7. As each pipeline runs, it reports status back to the zenml server and optionally queries the server for metadata.
+7. As each pipeline runs, it reports status back to the ZenML server and optionally queries the server for metadata.

 ## Provisioning and registering a Skypilot orchestrator alongside a container registry